nirdizati/nirdizati-training-backend/README.md

 This repo contains scripts to train models for [Nirdizati](http://nirdizati.com) predictive process monitoring engine.
+The following instructions are for the standalone use.
+For use with [Apromore](http://apromore.org/), please refer to [these instructions](https://github.com/nirdizati/nirdizati-training-backend/blob/master/apromore/README.md).

 ## Requirements
 Tested with Python 3.5 and Python 3.6.
 Note Python 2.x is not supported anymore.
 Install the necessary packages with